siddarthsingotam/ParliamentProject/README.md

 ### Repository

-The `MinisterRepository` class handles data operations for ministers, including fetching data from the network and storing it locally.
+The `RatingRepository` class handles data operations for ministers, including fetching data from the network and storing it locally.

 ### Network

-The `ApiService` interface defines the API endpoints, and the `RetrofitInstance` object provides the Retrofit instance for making network requests.
+The `ApiService` interface defines the API endpoints.

 ## Contributing